Loading organizations...

 Key people at SparkLabs Korea.

-SparkLabs Korea was founded by Bernard Moon (Co-founder & General Partner).
+SparkLabs Korea was founded in 2012 by Bernard Moon (Co-founder & General Partner).

 Key people at SparkLabs Korea.

-SparkLabs Korea was founded by Bernard Moon (Co-founder & General Partner).
+SparkLabs Korea was founded in 2012 by Bernard Moon (Co-founder & General Partner).

 SparkLabs Korea is a Seoul-based accelerator and venture capital firm that builds startup ecosystems, focusing on early-stage investments and support for technology-driven companies, primarily in South Korea and Southeast Asia.[1][2][3][6]
 Its mission centers on empowering world-changing founders through accelerators, funds, and global networks, with an investment philosophy emphasizing hands-on acceleration, international expansion potential, and sectors like B2B SaaS, AI, cloud, fintech, cosmetics, e-commerce, digital media, healthcare, and online gaming.[2][5]
 Key funds include the $50M SparkLabs Ventures Ignition Fund (Series A/B, open to non-portfolio companies), Opportunity Fund 1 (KRW 10.1M, Series A with Shinhan Capital), Cloud Fund I (seed B2B SaaS/AI/5G/fintech), and Cosmetic Fund I (beauty tech platforms).[1][2]
 SparkLabs significantly impacts the startup ecosystem by accelerating companies like MemeBox, providing operating expertise, and leveraging LP partnerships with entities like Korea Fund of Funds and major IT/cosmetics firms to drive rapid growth and global reach.[2][6]